 Regulars to Smith’s old food truck The Patty Wagon were more than ready for The Fork ‘n’ Cork to open.

 “He definitely created a loyal following that has been waiting for him to open this restaurant,” customer Jeffrey Simon said.
 “We’ve all been chomping at the bit.”

 Smith sold his food truck in January after being at the forefront of downtown food truck regulation discussions last year.

-“In the very beginning it was the restaurant verses the food trucks, and I think that with (Front Street Brewery owner Tom Harris) and I coming together and talking we realized we were both really the same people,” Smith said last year.
+“In the very beginning it was the restaurant verses the food trucks, and I think that with Tom and I coming together and talking we realized we were both really the same people,” Smith said last year.

 Smith looks back on what he helped change.